Ioana Petrescu ’03 Is Youngest Member of Cabinet and First Woman Finance Minister

 A specialist on taxation and the effects of international sanctions, her publications include Entrepreneurship, Bribes, and The Taxation of Personal Income, The Humanitarian Impact of Economic Sanctions, and Rethinking Economic Sanction Success: Sanctions as Deterrents.

 Petrescu joined Prime Minister Ponta’s government last year as the economic adviser in charge of negotiating with the European Commission and International Monetary Fund, and working to reform the Romanian tax system, according to the American Enterprise Institute press release.

-At 34, Petrescu is the youngest Romanian in Ponta’s cabinet and, according to Bloomberg Businessweek, the first woman to serve as finance minister since the fall of communism.
+At 34, Petrescu is the youngest Romanian in Ponta’s cabinet and, according to Bloomberg Businessweek, the first woman to serve as finance minister.

 Correction: Petrescu is the first woman to serve as finance minister in Romania, not the first to since the fall of communism as a previous version of this article stated.